skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 > this accident to have occurred is if Mr. Huang was not paying attention to the
 > road, despite the car providing multiple warnings to do so.

-And also noted that Autopilot could not avoid all accidents.
-This statement appears to have led to Tesla being r[emoved from the NTSB investigation](https://www.bloomberg.com/news/articles/2018-04-12/tesla-withdraws-from-ntsb-crash-probe-over-autopilot-data-flap).
+They also noted that Autopilot could not avoid all accidents.
+This statement appears to have led to Tesla being [removed from the NTSB investigation](https://www.bloomberg.com/news/articles/2018-04-12/tesla-withdraws-from-ntsb-crash-probe-over-autopilot-data-flap).

 The family's lawyer released a statement as well, stating that